 Running legacy infrastructure is like walking knee-deep in the sea at low tide.
 As the tide comes in, one has to learn to swim to move effectively and survive in this new environment.

-This means infrastructure groups have to size compute resources correctly in advance, which require a smaller configuration than an on-premise legacy configuration.
+This means infrastructure groups have to size compute resources for the cloud correctly in advance, which require a smaller configuration than an on-premise legacy configuration.

 Storage has to be configured to take advantage of the various products and tiers available from the cloud providers.